tonybutzer/ssebop-study/README.md

 - start the service
 - shutdown the machine
 - run ssebop-launcher
-	- 12 minutes late we should have temperature data
+	- 12 minutes later we should have temperature data
+		- 10 minutes to download
+		- 2 minutes to unzip

 # ssebop-study
 ssebop-study